GoyalRohan/PhysicsWallah-Assignment/README.md

 To access the API endpoints and test the service, you can use a tool like Postman.
 Follow these steps to test the API:

-In all APIs, you have to pass the accessToken you got while logging in for authorization.
+In all APIs, you have to pass the accessToken in the header of the request you got while logging in for authorization.

 1. **Add a New Record:**